 Klein's collegiate coaching career began as a volunteer assistant at the University of Arizona, her alma mater, during the 2006 season.

-In addition to her work with the U19 women's national team, Klein worked for four years as a coach with U.S. Soccer's LA Market Training Center, part of a national platform designed to improve player identification, player development and coach development for the national team.
+In addition to her work at the collegiate level, Klein is also an assistant coach with the U.S. Soccer U19 women's national team.
+Klein also worked for four years as a coach with U.S. Soccer's LA Market Training Center, part of a national platform designed to improve player identification, player development and coach development for the national team.

 Klein graduated from the University of Arizona with a Bachelor of Science degree in biology in May of 2006.
 She earned her master's degree in athletic administration at UNLV in May of 2011.